symbol/symbol-docs/source/concepts/account-restriction.rst

 ******************

 Similar to address restrictions, an account can configure a restriction to permit **incoming** transactions only if all the :doc:`mosaics <mosaic>` attached are allowed.
-On the other hand, the account can refuse to accept transactions containing a mosaic listed as blocked.
+On the other hand, the account can refuse to accept transactions containing a :term:`mosaic <Mosaics>` listed as blocked.

 Account mosaic restrictions are generally used to **prevent accounts being tagged with mosaics** not associated with their activity.